F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 1. Stack creation itself failed.
 2. Resource(s) within the stack failed to deploy.

-In the event that a template in the stack failed, click on the name of a failed stack and then click **Events**.
+If a template in the stack failed, click on the name of a failed stack and then click **Events**.
 Check the **Status Reason** column for the failed event for details about the cause.

 **When creating a GitHub issue for a template, please include as much information as possible from the failed CloudFormation stack events.**